 It’s undeniably more affordable to outsource your product manufacturing to a factory in China or India.
-But, for most entrepreneurs, it’s difficult to discern which factory is the best fit.
+Discerning which factory is the best fit is relatively difficult for most entrepreneurs.
 Instead of learning how to vet a manufacturing partner, many people rely on a sourcing agent to help navigate the process.

 Ask the right questions

 - What is your production pricing?
-Shopify’s experts recommend that you “ask for pricing for several quantities to get a sense of if and how they do discounted pricing for bulk orders.”
+Shopify’s experts recommend you “ask for pricing for several quantities to get a sense of if and how the factory does discounted pricing for bulk orders.”

 - What is your turnaround time?
 Including the time it takes to ship, how fast can a factory get the product to your business?

 - What are your payment terms?
-It’s common for suppliers to ask for new businesses to make the full payment upfront, which is something you should certainly know ahead of time.
+It’s common for suppliers to ask for new clients to make the full payment upfront.
+Therefore, it’s essential to find this out ahead of time.
 See if there’s room to negotiate if your relationship goes beyond the first order.

 - Do you subcontract work to other factories, or is all the work done in-house?
 This question is a big one: make sure the factory you’re vetting is the one who will be creating your product.

 If you’re outsourcing to an overseas company, they are likely to run your email through a translating app.
-Keep your email short and to the point to make sure that nothing gets lost in translation.
+Keep your email short and to the point.

 Ask to see the business license

-Reputable manufacturing companies in India, China, and elsewhere will have a business license, and if they can’t show proof of legal incorporation and that they are allowed to export, this is a red flag.
-Not only can a business license help you ensure quality control, but it also “provides valuable information about the company’s business scope and registered capital,” writes The Next Web.
+Reputable manufacturing companies in India, China, and elsewhere will have a business license.
+If they can’t show proof of legal incorporation and that they are allowed to export, this is a red flag.

 Get references from other companies

 Of course, the easiest solution is to work with a partner like Gembah.
-Gembah’s reputation and experience working with factories gives the team a deep understanding of costs and high expectations on quality.
+Gembah’s reputation and experience working with factories give the team a deep understanding of costs and high expectations on quality.
 Factories know if they treat Gembah’s customers right, they’ll get more business.
-Learn more and get in touch.